caramongr/DonkySDK-Android-Modular/README.md

 # Donky-Common-Messaging-UI

 This module provides common functionalities for other messaging UI modules and is automatically initialised by them.
-You could use that module to reuse some UI elemnts building your own UI.
+You could use that module to reuse some UI elements building your own UI.

 ## Usage